How to stop your clothes adding yet more plastic to the ocean—and even the air—in the form of microfibres.

 So what can we do to reduce microfibre pollution in the ocean and the air?

 Now that we’ve covered the background, it’s time to get practical.
 Let’s look at what to do about microfibres in clothing on a case by case basis.

 The number one way to reduce the environmental impact of our clothing choices is to buy less stuff, especially less new stuff.
 Consider spending (less) of your hard-earned dollars on second hand clothing to extend the life of fabrics already in existence.

-Where possible, buy clothes from brands that use the highest level of eco-friendly materials, including organic hemp, organic linen, recycled cotton, recycled wool, or the next best options like organic cotton, TENCEL™, and Monocel®.
+Where possible, buy clothes from brands that use the highest level of lower-impact materials, including organic hemp, organic linen, recycled cotton, recycled wool, or the next best options like organic cotton, TENCEL, and Monocel.

 An Italian study found that fewer microfibres are released to both the air and in the wash for garments with “a very compact woven structure and highly twisted yarns made of continuous filaments, compared with those with a looser structure (knitted, short staple fibres, lower twist).”
 This step may be easier said than done, however, and so we’re looking for manufacturers to take note of this advice, change their textile choices to reduce microfibre releases, and communicate what they are doing to shoppers.

 Change how you wash